drkrillo/docs/creator/wearables/linked-wearables.md

 #### Handcrafted wearables

-For 3D models that were made individually without any automated process (the usual method for most regular wearables) the Curator will need to go through all items in the collection individually to make sure they are all compliant with the \[Wearable Guidelines]\(\{{< ref "/content/creator/wearables-and-emotes/wearables/creating-wearables.md" >\}}).
+For 3D models that were made individually without any automated process (the usual method for most regular wearables) the Curator will need to go through all items in the collection individually to make sure they are all compliant with the [Wearable Guidelines](../wearables-and-emotes/wearables/creating-wearables.md).

 #### Programmatic collections